Mary Roach On Our Remarkable, Replaceable Bodies

 Well, okay, my husband is a very squeamish man,

 particularly as regards the eye.
+And

-x nay on the ouching K.
+ix nay on the ouching K. No, like

-No, like, like not, people aren't like me always.
+not, people aren't like me always.

 So sometimes I can't sort of share my appreciation for all these gooey bits and pieces of us that are performing miracles on a daily basis.
+Aaron Powell,

 there are some things that the body does, as you put it in the background.
+And it's probably a good idea not to be too conscious of it.

-And I'm thinking of like digestion, what the large intestine is doing, what's passing through it, breathing, like unless you're like meditating or something or you have like breathing problems, if you're too conscious about your breathing without that consciousness having like some kind of function, it can be very distracting.
+Breathing, like unless you're like meditating or something or you have like breathing problems, if you're too conscious about your breathing without that consciousness having like some kind of function, it can be very distracting.

 It's best probably if you just do it.

+And there's all kinds of things.
 If you focus on it too much, it's easy to start worrying about it.

-where you become too aware of your heartbeat and what it's doing.
+Aaron Ross Powell, yes, there's something called heart awareness where you become too aware of your heartbeat and what it's doing.

 And I think that creates anxiety and then your heart does start doing weird.
+I think, yes, it's not necessarily helpful to be tuned into all this.

 And I don't think that I am.